 The precise causes of Alzheimer’s disease remain unclear, but scientists believe that beta-amyloid plays a key role.
 This is a protein that can form “plaques,” which have been found to block nerve cell communication in the brains of people with Alzheimer’s.

-These plaques are considered to be a hallmark of the disease, and research has suggested that an increase in beta-amyloid levels can occur up to 10 years before the onset of Alzheimer’s symptoms.
+These plaques are considered to be a hallmark of the disease, and

 According to the new study, anxiety could play a significant role in increased beta-amyloid levels among older adults.